Castellanos02/skyscraper_pygame/README.md

 1. **Launch the Program**.
 2. Use the **grid** to interact with the puzzle:
-   - Edge clues indicate visibility constraints.
+   - Edge clues indicate visibility constraints (Blue boxes)
+   - Assign values to cells (Black boxes)
 3. Utilize the buttons to control the puzzle:
    - **Clear Board**: Reset the puzzle grid.
    - **Solve**: Automatically solve the puzzle.